Anjum799/WeatherAPI/README.md

 📦 JSON

-Format used to receive and parse
+Format used to receive and parse weather